eastonmeth/eastonmeth/README.md

 ### **A Wee Bit About Myself 🙋🏻‍♂️**

-I am an 18 year old junior web developer who is currently working for Givelify 💼
+I am an 18 year old junior web developer 👨‍💻💼

-I am currently studying fullstack web development and sharpening my skills in ReactJS and Laravel 👨‍💻
+I am currently working for Givelify as a full stack software engineering intern 👨‍💻

-Some of my hobbies/interests include:
+Some of my hobbies/interests outside of coding include:

 - Working out 💪
 - Listening to music 🎶